msp-strath/cs208-logic/pages/pred-logic-semantics.md

 3. So `P` is false in `M`, contradicting the assertion that `P` is true in every model, so `P` cannot be provable.

 FIXME: do an example

-## Logic for Databases {id=pred-sem:databases}

-FIXME: If models are databases, then queries are formulas with free variables.
-The result of a query is the collection of all possible values of the free variables that make the formula true.